rust-lang/book/second-edition/src/ch01-00-getting-started.md

 # Getting Started

 Let’s start your Rust journey!
-There's a lot to learn, but every journey starts somewhere.
+There’s a lot to learn, but every journey starts somewhere.
 In this chapter, we’ll discuss:

 * Installing Rust on Linux, macOS, and Windows